W. G. Grace: Fielding

-Legacy
+Legacy and tributes

 MCC decided to commemorate Grace's life and career with a Memorial Biography, published in 1919.
-Its preface begins with this passage:Never was such a band of cricketers gathered for any tour as has assembled to do honour to the greatest of all players in the present Memorial Biography.
+Its preface begins with this passage:

+Never was such a band of cricketers gathered for any tour as has assembled to do honour to the greatest of all players in the present Memorial Biography.
 That such a volume should go forth under the auspices of the Committee of MCC is in itself unique in the history of the game, and that such an array of cricketers, critics and enthusiasts should pay tribute to its finest exponent has no parallel in any other branch of sport.
 In itself this presents a noble monument of what W. G. Grace was, a testimony to his prowess and to his personality.

-In 1923, the W. G. Grace Memorial Gates were erected at the St John's Wood Road entrance to Lord's.
-They were designed by Sir Herbert Baker and the opening ceremony was performed by Sir Stanley Jackson, who had suggested the inclusion of the words The Great Cricketer in the dedication.
-On 12 September 2009, Grace was posthumously inducted into the ICC Cricket Hall of Fame at Lord's.
-Two of his direct descendants attended the ceremony: Dominic, his great-great-grandson; and George, Dominic's son.
+The W. G. Grace Memorial Gates were erected at the St John's Wood Road entrance to Lord's.
+They were designed by Sir Herbert Baker and the opening ceremony in 1923 was performed by Sir Stanley Jackson, who had suggested the inclusion of the words The Great Cricketer in the dedication.
+On 12 September 2009, Grace was posthumously inducted into the ICC Cricket Hall of Fame at Lord's—two of his direct descendants attended the ceremony.

-According to Mark Bonham-Carter, H. H. Asquith's grandson, Grace would have been one of the people to be appointed a peer had Asquith's plan to flood the House of Lords with Liberal peers come to fruition.
-British commemorative postage stamps issued on 16 May 1973 for the County Cricket Centenary featured three sketches of W. G. Grace by Harry Furniss.
+British commemorative postage stamps issued on 16 May 1973 for the County Cricket Centenary featured three sketches of Grace by Harry Furniss.
 The values were threepence (then first-class post); seven pence halfpenny; and ninepence.
-Grace's fame has endured and his large beard in particular remains familiar; for example, Monty Python and the Holy Grail uses his image as "the face of God" during the sequence in which God sends the knights out on their quest for the grail.
+Grace's fame has endured and his large beard in particular remains familiar.
+For example, Monty Python and the Holy Grail (1975) used his image as the "face of God".

-In many of the tributes paid to Grace, he was referred to as "The Great Cricketer".
-H S Altham, for one, described him as "the greatest of all cricketers".
+Many of the tributes paid to Grace referred to him as "The Great Cricketer".
+Harry Altham, for one, described him as "the greatest of all cricketers".
 John Arlott summarised him as "timeless" and "the greatest (cricketer) of them all".
-The anti-establishment writer C. L. R. James, in his classic work Beyond a Boundary, included a section "W. G.: Pre-Eminent Victorian", containing four chapters and covering some sixty pages.
+The anti-Stalinist Trinidadian writer C. L. R. James, in his Beyond a Boundary, included a section "W. G.: Pre-Eminent Victorian", containing four chapters and covering some sixty pages.
 He declared Grace "the best-known Englishman of his time" and aligned him with Thomas Arnold and Thomas Hughes as "the three most eminent Victorians".
 James wrote of cricket as "the game he (Grace) transformed into a national institution".
-Simon Rae also commented upon Grace's eminence in Victorian England by saying that his public recognition was equalled only by Queen Victoria herself and William Ewart Gladstone.
+Simon Rae also commented upon Grace's eminence in Victorian England by saying that his public recognition was equalled by only Queen Victoria herself and William Ewart Gladstone.